-Class Description: Classes will consist of an introduction to basic pottery skills of pinching, coil-building, slab construction, and throwing on the potter’s wheel.
-The student will also be introduced to various glazing and firing processes.
+Mudslingers teaches introduction to basic pottery skills of pinching, coil-building, slab construction, and throwing on the potter’s wheel, as well as, an introduction to various glazing and firing processes.

 The DYT reserves the right to dismiss and not enroll participants for the following reasons:

 Mudslingers Studio is sponsored in part by a grant from the Tennessee Arts Commission.
 When the Tennessee Arts Commission was created in 1967, it was given a special mandate by the General Assembly to stimulate and encourage the presentation of performing, visual and literary arts throughout the state and to encourage public interest in the cultural heritage of Tennessee.
 Through a variety of programs, the Commission has encouraged excellence in artistic expression through the state’s artists and arts organizations.
 That commitment has continued to expand through the years to ensure that the citizens of Tennessee have access to, and the opportunity to participate in the arts.